What to keep in mind while choosing hotel door lock system for your business

 |Step 5:||Set up the application and program the lock to enable smartphone controls.|

 These are general instructions, and the specifics of installation always depend on the lock type and model.
 However, keep in mind that the easiest way to upgrade your door would be choosing a retrofit smart lock.
 It does not require replacing your old deadbolt system altogether.
-If you don’t have a maintenance crew on-site, you can hire a locksmith, whose labor rate usually varies from $50 to $100.
+If you don’t have a maintenance crew on-site, you can hire a locksmith, whose labor rate usually varies from $160 per incident or $50 to $100 per hour.

 2. How to maintain keyless hotel door locks?